LOJK10281U Animals in Society

 - Can characterize different stakeholders’ perceptions of animals and animal uses

-- can demonstrate a basic understanding of economic concepts of importance for analyzing and describing economic aspects of animals for society.
+- Can demonstrate a basic understanding of economic concepts of importance for analysing and describing economic aspects of animals for the individual stakeholders and for society.

 - Can characterize the economic importance of different uses of animals

-- Will be able to carry out an analysis of economic and societal aspects of different uses of animals on a societal level.
+- Will be able to carry out an analysis of economic aspects of different uses of animals on individual and societal levels.

-- Will be able to analyze different stakeholders perceptions of the use of animals
+- Will be able to analyse different stakeholders’ perceptions of the use of animals using sociological concepts

 - Can reflect over societal and economic issues related to concrete cases where animals are used and discuss these from the point of view of different stakeholders.